 Let's take a look.

-How to make a cold brew concentrate
+Make a cold brew concentrate at home

 You'll have to prepare this a day or two in advance, but it is so well worth it, and the result is a cold coffee with a lot of nuanced flavors and less bitter notes.

-Cold brew coffee is made with iced or room-temperature water and has to soak either overnight (12 hours) or anywhere from 18 to 24 hours for a more robust coffee.
-But what you get is
+Cold brew coffee is best made with room-temperature water and has to soak for 12 hours or anywhere from 18 to 24 hours for a more robust coffee.

 - a less acidic drink,